- Academic Programs

 Recent entering classes have been 35% to 40% male and 60% to 65% female.

 The average age of students when they begin the program is 24 to 26.
-Many begin immediately after their undergraduate studies, but there are also many students who start the program later in their careers.
+Many begin immediately after their undergraduate studies, but there are also many students who start the program later in their careers and are student parents.

 Quite well!
 Our students consistently perform at or above the national average.
 Read more about the success of our students.

 The College of Pharmacy will consider applications from students currently enrolled in another Doctor of Pharmacy program who wish to transfer to OSU.
-Students may only transfer at the beginning of the fall term.
+Students may only transfer at the beginning of the fall term and must meet with our Admissions & Recruitment Manager, Melissa Lee (firstname.lastname@example.org), prior to applying.

 Applications will not be considered from students who are not in good standing or ineligible to continue in their current program.